spekulatius/PHPScraper/websites/examples/scrape-website-title.md

 // Navigate to the test page - this one doesn't contain a title-tag.
 $web->go('https://test-pages.phpscraper.de/meta/missing.html');

 // Fetch the title.
-This should return null. var_dump($web->title);
+This will return null. var_dump($web->title);
 ```